-- borrowers losing 0% deal if you miss a payment, are late paying or go over your credit limit, the 0% deal will be be ended and you are back to high-interest rates; 3 million people have had this happen, losing the 0% deal often in the first few months.
+- borrowers losing 0% deal if you are late paying or go over your credit limit, the 0% deal will be ended and you are back to high-interest rates; 3 million people have had this happen, losing the 0% deal often in the first few months.

-- borrowers using card for new purchases The car companies get a small transaction fees from the seller every time a card is used to buy something.
+- borrowers using card for new purchases The card companies get a small transaction fee from the seller every time a card is used to buy something.
 And the borrower has to pay interest on new purchases.
 See this news story where someone didn’t understand this,

-- high interest charges after the end of 0% period RBS, who stopped offering 0% transfers a couple of years ago, said that over a third of their borrowers kept balances on the card for more than seven months after the 0% period ended.
+- high interest charges after the end of 0% period RBS, who stopped offering 0% transfers a few years ago, said that over a third of their borrowers kept balances on the card for more than seven months after the 0% period ended.

 So get organised!

-None of these ‘problems’ should stop you from taking out a 0% credit card if your credit rating is good enough to be offered one.
-You just have to be organised so that you take advantage of the deal and the lender doesn’t take advantage of you!
+None of these problems should stop you from taking out a 0% credit card if your credit rating is good enough to get one.
+You just have to be organised so that you take advantage of the deal and the lender doesn’t take advantage of you.